-Figure 15: July 2017 600-mb relative humidity anomalies across the tropical Atlantic.
+Figure 15: July 2018 600-mb relative humidity anomalies across the tropical Atlantic.

-The Cooperative Research Institute for the Atmosphere (CIRA) monitors real-time conditions for genesis in the tropical Atlantic, and according to their analysis, vertical instability has been below normal over the past few weeks (Figure 16).
+The Cooperative Research Institute for the Atmosphere (CIRA) monitors real-time conditions for genesis in the tropical Atlantic, and according to their analysis, vertical instability has been below normal since the start of the Atlantic hurricane season (Figure 16).
 Positive deviations from the curve displayed below indicate a more unstable atmosphere than normal.
-In general, the atmosphere has been more stable than normal over the past few weeks.
+A more stable atmosphere suppresses deep thunderstorm development, which are critical for the formation and maintenance of tropical cyclones.

-Figure 16: Vertical instability across the tropical Atlantic since January 2017 (blue line).
+Figure 16: Vertical instability across the tropical Atlantic since January 2018 (blue line).
 The average season is represented by the black line.